therealsphinx/support.balsamiq.com/content/plugins/b3andatlassian.md

 ---
 date: 2015-05-09T16:46:35+02:00
-title: "Using Mockups 3 for Desktop and Mockups for Confluence or JIRA versions together"
+title: "Using Mockups 3 for Desktop and Mockups for Confluence or JIRA Versions Together"
 menu:
   menuplugins:
     parent: plugins